A wide range of concept coffees, microlots, & traceable blends.

 Sourcing

-To ensure distinct and traceable coffees, we work with producer groups, cooperatives, and specialty-focused exporters in ongoing buying programs that concentrate on consistent, high-quality coffee.
+To ensure distinct and traceable coffees, we are a coffee importer that works with producer groups, cooperatives, and specialty-focused exporters in ongoing buying programs that concentrate on consistent, high-quality coffee.
 Farmers selected for our programs often deliver very small volumes at a time.
 The coffees that meet the target moisture levels, yield factor, and quality are kept separate and cupped individually.
 If we and the local cuppers score the coffees at a higher level, they are approved for purchase.

 Colombia's diverse micro-climates and soil conditions are ideal for producing exceptional coffee, but most farmers have insufficient resources and limited access to the specialty market.
 The National Federation of Coffee Growers (FNC) has a purchase guarantee program with buying stations set up all over the country.
 Farmers can sell their coffee to the FNC any day of the year, for a price that is widely published.
 This is a great safety net for farmers, but it can also lead to exceptional coffees disappearing into larger regional blends.